-After the reconstruction, the interrupt signal is delivered by the Event System.
+After the reconstruction of the bucket selection system, the interrupt signal is delivered by the Event System.
 This system sends the trigger signal to the bucket selection system, and additionally it provides the information showing in which mode LINAC will be operated, just 20 milli seconds before the actual injection.
 The bucket selection system read this information and if it is "HER" or "LER", the bucket selection action is done.
 For this purpose, new interrupt access port was prepared. (a red module in Delay subrack in Fig. 1.)